 SO THIS IS WHY WE CLEANSE!
 We want to clear the channels, get rid of build up, stop accumulation, aggravation and spreading in its tracks, and get ready for the new season.

-Autumn is an opportunity for renewal, a new semester at school, a fresh start!
+Spring and autumn are opportunities for renewal, a fresh start!
 So let’s treat it like that.
-Let’s get those channels clear and bright and ready, ready for what is to come.
+Let’s get those channels clear and bright and ready for what is to come.

 The rhythms of life